 Coordination and resilience

-Consensus, leader election, distributed transactions and resilient inter-service communication behavior.
+Consensus, leader election, distributed transactions, and resilient inter-service behavior during failure.

 Common pitfalls